 Brian Altman KC - Leading Barrister

-Brian has a remarkable reputation as a leading criminal lawyer and in public inquiry work.
-The hugely respected Chambers Bar Guide refers to him as a “stalwart of the criminal Bar who has attracted widespread commendation for his work at the helm of the Independent Inquiry into Child Sexual Abuse.”
-Both Chambers Bar Guide and the Legal 500 consistently rate Brian as one of the UK’s leading Crime Silks.
-The 2018 Guide to the World’s Leading White Collar Crime Lawyers names him as one of the experts in the field in the UK and Who’s Who Legal UK Bar 2018 names Brian as one of “47 standout barristers who are considered leaders in the field of criminal fraud.”
+Brian has a remarkable reputation as a leading criminal and fraud lawyer, and in public inquiry work.
+The hugely respected Chambers Bar Guide refers to him as “a pre-eminent silk” and a “stalwart of the criminal Bar who has attracted widespread commendation for his work at the helm of the Independent Inquiry into Child Sexual Abuse.”

 The Times has named Brian in its Law 100 list as one of the country’s 100 most influential lawyers.
 The London Evening Standard considered him one of the top three ‘criminal masterminds’ in the UK.
-He is also consistently listed as one of the Leading Silks in the Chambers Bar guide, where he is top ranked in their Crime and Inquests & Public Inquiries sections, and he is top ranked in The Legal 500 where he is featured as a Leading Silk in the top tier of silks in their Crime, Business and Regulatory Crime and Inquests and Inquiries tables.
+He is also consistently listed as one of the Leading Silks in the Legal 500 and in the Chambers Bar Guides, where he is top ranked in Crime, Inquests & Public Inquiries and in Business & Regulatory Crime and Financial Crime: Corporates.
 In 2022, he was nominated by the Legal 500 as Public Law Silk of the Year.

 “Stalwart of the criminal Bar who has attracted significant attention and commendation for his work at the helm of the Independent Inquiry into Child Sexual Abuse.”

 Chambers Bar guide for 2023 (Inquests & Public Inquiries)